 These regulations shall come into operation on 1 July 1991.

-3. Interpretation
+3. Terms used in these regulations

 In these regulations unless the contrary intention appears —

-“approved” means approved by the Executive Director, Public Health;
+approved means approved by the Executive Director, Public Health;

-“approved colour” means Brilliant Blue FCF 42090 at a concentration of not less than 1:100 of water;
+approved colour means Brilliant Blue FCF 42090 at a concentration of not less than 1:100 of water;

-“brand” means a brand issued by the Executive Director, Public Health under regulation 18;
+brand means a brand issued by the Executive Director, Public Health under regulation 18;

-“carcass” means the body or any portion of the body of an eviscerated source animal;
+carcass means the body or any portion of the body of an eviscerated source animal;

-“Class 1 pet meat shop” means a shop for which pet meat is purchased by the occupier in bulk from a processing establishment and sold in quantities requested by the customer;
+Class 1 pet meat shop means a shop for which pet meat is purchased by the occupier in bulk from a processing establishment and sold in quantities requested by the customer;

-“Class 2 pet meat shop” means a shop for which pet meat is purchased by the occupier from a processing establishment in pre-packed units and sold in that form to the customer;
+Class 2 pet meat shop means a shop for which pet meat is purchased by the occupier from a processing establishment in pre-packed units and sold in that form to the customer;

-“cleansed” means free from foreign material such as ingesta, scale, rust, dirt, dust, lubricating grease or oil, cleansing compounds, and similar matter;
+cleansed means free from foreign material such as ingesta, scale, rust, dirt, dust, lubricating grease or oil, cleansing compounds, and similar matter;

-“contamination” means the direct or indirect transmission of objectionable matter to a carcass or pet meat;
+contamination means the direct or indirect transmission of objectionable matter to a carcass or pet meat;

-“dressed carcass” means a carcass of a source animal from which the feet, head, hide, skin, hair or feathers have been removed and which has been marked with a stamp or a brand;
+dressed carcass means a carcass of a source animal from which the feet, head, hide, skin, hair or feathers have been removed and which has been marked with a stamp or a brand;

-“freezer” means a unit in which the carcasses of source animals are stored before transportation to a processing establishment;
+freezer means a unit in which the carcasses of source animals are stored before transportation to a processing establishment;

-“knackery” has the meaning given by section 212B(2) of the Act;
+knackery has the meaning given by section 212B(2) of the Act;

-“label” means a label referred to in Division 3 of Part 4 and includes a tag;
+label means a label referred to in Division 3 of Part 4 and includes a tag;

-“occupier” means the person having the charge, management or control of —
+occupier means the person having the charge, management or control of —

 (a) a freezer;